white-poto/php_crontab/README.md

 Properties
 -----------
++ The crontab tasks can be stored in any way you what.
+For example, mysql, reids.
+What's more?
+You can develop a web application to manage them.
++ Logs of the crontab tasks can be configured as you want.
++ The tasks of different users can be managed together.
 + Multi-Process, every task is a process.
 + You can set the user and group of a crontab task
 + You can set more than one time configs to one crontab task.
 + STDOUT can be redirected
 + Based on libev, it can run as a daemon.
++ A HTTP server which you can manage the crontab task through it.

 TODO
 -------------